BirjuVachhani/birju.dev/content/posts/burying-the-hatchet-of-build-runner-once-and-for-all.md

 Right click on the external tool name and select `add keyboard shortcut`.
 Add the shortcut `Ctrl + Alt + G` or whatever combination you prefer and save it.

+{{< figure src="/assets/images/as_keyboard_shortcut.png" alt="Android Studio: Keyboard Shortcut" caption="Android Studio: Keyboard Shortcut" >}}

+That's it!
+You are all set up.
+Now you never have to type those commands again!
+Just use a shortcut and you're good to go!

+I have created one command to show you guys how to do it.
+You can create other combination of build_runner commands for build and watch type of commands with `--delete-conflicting-outputs` flags.
+This solution works for every other Flutter projects.